a. The American Academy of Family Physicians endorses efforts to reduce work hour burden on residents.

 Residency programs should have written guidelines governing resident duty hours and should inform all resident of these guidelines.

 Residents should have the right to confidentially report work hour violations to the RC-FM and each residency program should inform residents of this right.
-(March BOD 2002) (July 2020 BOD)
+(March BOD 2002) (2020 COD)